metio/terraform-provider-k8s/docs/data-sources/traefik_io_ingress_route_v1alpha1_manifest.md

 Optional:

-- `cert_resolver` (String) CertResolver defines the name of the certificate resolver to use.
-Cert resolvers have to be configured in the static configuration.
-More info: https://doc.traefik.io/traefik/v3.0/https/acme/#certificate-resolvers
+- `cert_resolver` (String) CertResolver defines the name of the certificate resolver to use.Cert resolvers have to be configured in the static configuration.More info: https://doc.traefik.io/traefik/v3.0/https/acme/#certificate-resolvers
-- `domains` (Attributes List) Domains defines the list of domains that will be used to issue certificates.
-More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#domains (see [below for nested schema](#nestedatt--spec--tls--domains))
+- `domains` (Attributes List) Domains defines the list of domains that will be used to issue certificates.More info: https://doc.traefik.io/traefik/v3.0/routing/routers/#domains (see [below for nested schema](#nestedatt--spec--tls--domains))
-- `options` (Attributes) Options defines the reference to a TLSOption, that specifies the parameters of the TLS connection.
-If not defined, the 'default' TLSOption is used.
-More info: https://doc.traefik.io/traefik/v3.0/https/tls/#tls-options (see [below for nested schema](#nestedatt--spec--tls--options))
+- `options` (Attributes) Options defines the reference to a TLSOption, that specifies the parameters of the TLS connection.If not defined, the 'default' TLSOption is used.More info: https://doc.traefik.io/traefik/v3.0/https/tls/#tls-options (see [below for nested schema](#nestedatt--spec--tls--options))
 - `secret_name` (String) SecretName is the name of the referenced Kubernetes Secret to specify the certificate details.
-- `store` (Attributes) Store defines the reference to the TLSStore, that will be used to store certificates.
-Please note that only 'default' TLSStore can be used. (see [below for nested schema](#nestedatt--spec--tls--store))
+- `store` (Attributes) Store defines the reference to the TLSStore, that will be used to store certificates.Please note that only 'default' TLSStore can be used. (see [below for nested schema](#nestedatt--spec--tls--store))

 <a id="nestedatt--spec--tls--domains"></a>
 ### Nested Schema for `spec.tls.domains`